 Count on these babies to do the job they were intended for at optimal levels because they’re:

-- Multi-functional: These gizmos can replace a candle anytime, freeing up both your hands.
-The cons regard:
+These gizmos can replace a candle anytime, freeing up both your hands.

 - High-maintenance.
 Since they evaporate their fuel quite rapidly, they need to be refueled on a constant basis.

 - Transportation issues.
-They might not be fitted perfectly, so you might have some problems when carrying them around, especially if they’re handed by your keychain or backpack.
+They might not be fitted perfectly, so you might have some problems when carrying them around, especially if they’re hanging by your keychain or backpack.

 - Not an easy use.
 Having hermetic properties, their wicks are jammed in pretty hard, which renders them harder to light.